commit-live-students/python_intermediate_project/q08_get_total_extras/README.md

 - Accept no parameters
 - Work on the previously created `ipl_matches_array` object
 - Should return an integer sum of extras scored in all matches

+This exercise will help you learn about various inbuilt algebric function and application of that.